Bowlesy666/2thepower/README.md

 * event listener onclick, had to include it in functions as new html didnt have it attached(if thats not the case thats how I think of it at the moment)
 * enter key event listeners, had to recall them when new html elements were created
-* enter key event listener issue at the final answer section, after enter the alert would come up to say well done, then you would press enter to close alert, this re submitting final answer but the alert wads for "" input, overcame this by changing "" input to an error message in the div and not alert(). it just vanished like magic! or did it?
-The error still shows "You havent asked a Question yet!", which is actually 100% true, its hardly noticable and once you choose a new sum it disappears, so its now a feature not a bug
+* enter key event listener issue at the final answer section, after submitting answer with enter the alert would come up to say well done, then you would press enter to close alert, this was then re submitting final answer but the alert was for "" input, overcame this by changing "" input to an error message in the div and not alert(). it just vanished like magic! or did it?
+The error still shows "You havent asked a Question yet!", which is actually 100% true, its hardly noticable and once you choose a new sum the error message disappears, so its now a feature not a bug
-* this. was working ok until I added more to a function and it suddenly stopped, found as I was removing elements I removed this. i overcame that by utilising this. before removing the lement in the function
+* this. was working ok until I added more to a function and it suddenly stopped, found that as I was removing elements I removed this.
+I overcame the issue by utilising this. before removing the element in the function
-* found another bug with this. so just removed it and found by Id
+* found another bug with this. so just removed it altogether and found by Id, in future I knwo what to take in to consideration before using this. and i gained confidence in how it works so although its no longer in the final project it was worth implementing it

 Again thats a very small selection of things I messed up and fixed, sorry i mean bugs found in the code.
 Ultimately its going to be down to lack of experience and me finding my feet with JS. its been fun though!